 The theoretical content of the course involves studying various different body systems.
 For example the muscular system, the circulatory system and how to train these systems through exercise programmes.
-Pupils will gain a greater understanding of a range of topics including the role of diet on exercise; safety in sport, psychology in sport, the role of media and its influences on sport; the advantages and disadvantages of hosting major events and why people chose to participate in sport.
+Pupils will gain a greater understanding of a range of topics including the role of diet on exercise; safety in sport, psychology in sport, the role of media and its influences on sport; why people chose to participate in sport, healthy and active lifestyles and the use of performance enhancing drugs in sport and physical activity.